 We did an extra-long London photo shoot on our last trip.
 We walked near Westminster Abbey, Big Ben, Buckingham Palace, and so many more iconic London sights.
 You can see our full London family photo shoot.

-After our Paris/London trip, my kids said they really wanted to go back to Paris ASAP.
-They prefer Paris to London because of the seemlingly endless chocolate croissants, cool art museums, stunning carousels, and the toy boats at Luxembourg Garden.
+After our Paris/London trip, my kids said they wanted to return to Paris ASAP.
+They prefer Paris to London because of the seemingly endless chocolate croissants, cool art museums, stunning carousels, and the toy boats at Luxembourg Garden.

 However, when it comes to Harry Potter attractions, London wins!
-They loved the Harry Potter walking tour we did as well as spending all day at the WB Studios.
+They loved our Harry Potter walking tour and spent all day at the WB Studios.

 Absolutely!
 In fact, that’s what a lot of families do.
-It’s pretty easy to take the train through the Chunnel (underground tunnel) to get between these capital cities in just a couple of hours.
+It’s easy to take the train through the Chunnel (underground tunnel) to get between these capital cities in just a few hours.

 No, London and Paris are not in the same time zone.
 London is in the GMT (Greenwich Mean Time) time zone, while Paris is in the CET (Central European Time) time zone.
 CET is one hour ahead of GMT.
 So, when it is 12:00 PM in London, it is 1:00 PM in Paris.

 The most popular time to visit Paris and London is summertime (June-August).
-That’s when there are lots of festivals, events, and the weather is gorgeous.
-If you’d like to save some money, springtime or early fall is quite lovely.
+That’s when there are many festivals and events, and the weather is gorgeous.
+If you’d like to save money, springtime or early fall is lovely.

-Both London and Paris are considered expensive cities in comparison to other destinations in Europe and around the world.
-London tends to be more expensive than Paris, especially when it comes to accommodation, dining out, and transportation.
-However, Paris can be more expensive for some items such as shopping and cultural activities.
+London and Paris are considered expensive cities compared to other destinations in Europe and around the world.
+London tends to be more expensive than Paris, especially regarding accommodation, dining out, and transportation.
+However, Paris can be more costly for some items such as shopping and cultural activities.

 London and Paris are both large cities, with London being the larger of the two.
 In terms of area, London covers an estimated 608 square miles, while Paris covers an estimated 40.7 square miles.